GrexThinh/HTML-CSS_CloneWeb/README.md

-# Clone Web One-page using HTML-CSS
+# Clone Web one-page using HTML-CSS